 7. Blogs have longevity

-To ensure your blogs provide you with maximum ROI by continuing to drive organic traffic to your site long after their publication, you must plan and monitor.
+To ensure your blogs provide you with maximum ROI (Return on Investment by continuing to drive organic traffic to your site long after their publication, you must plan and monitor.
 To plan, you need to create a publication calendar so that you can publish blogs on a regular basis, since consistency is another factor Google’s algorithm will reward you for.

 Next, you need to stay patient as you might only see your blog article driving the type of organic traffic you desire after two to three months.
 This means you need to check and measure the performance of each article as part of your publication calendar.
 If a blog is under-performing, remember that your content strategy can be altered, and you can refresh those keywords in the published blog.

 If you have an online presence, blogs are one of the best long-term investments you can make into driving ongoing unpaid traffic to your website.
 This has so many added benefits – including building your brand credibility and driving your conversions – that you should strongly consider incorporating blogs into your digital marketing strategy.
-If you’re not sure where to start with blogging and would like some guidance, V5 Digital is here to provide you with a free, no-obligations assessment.
+If you are not sure where to start with blogging and would like some guidance, V5 Digital is here to provide you with a free, no-obligations assessment.